aylamar/chizuru-bot/README.md

 1. ~~Move embed out of GetChannelStatus.ts and use seperate thing.~~ ✓
 2. ~~Create state state system that checks all streams with GetChannelStatus.ts and stores current states during startup.~~ ✓
-3. Check streams every minute and update states, if state changes, post message.
+3. ~~Check streams every minute and update states,~~ ✓i
+4. if state changes, post message.
-4. Add way to list streams.
+5. Add way to list streams.
-5. Add way to delete streams.
+6. Add way to delete streams.